afonsoc12/docker-ghorg/README.md

 ## Configuration

 By default, ghorg expects configuration file to be at `$HOME/.config/ghorg/conf.yaml`.
 However, this container sets a few environment variables by default, so the location of this file should instead be `/config/conf.yaml` inside the container.
-You can override this as you please:
+You can override these as you please:

 | Variable | Container default |
 | :----: | --- |